nwalakarl/EventsMarketPlace/README.md

 ```
 3.	**What is the expected output if we only have the client John Smith?**
-If we only have John Smith, then the *distance* would be computed only once and maybe made a part of the `Event` class as a property.
+If John Smith is a customer, then the *distance* would be computed only once and maybe made a part of the `Event` class as a property.
+- For a scenario where John Smith is **NOT** a customer, a "Not Found" response is returned.
+- An alternative will be to list top affordable events.

 4.	**Do you believe there is a way to improve the code you first wrote?**
-The above code can be made more efficient by caching the computed distances using the Cities as key.
+The above code can be made more efficient by caching, using a `Dictionary`, the computed distances using the Cities as key.
 This is done in the `GetDistance()` method.

 C.	**If the GetDistance method is an API call which could fail or is too expensive, how will uimprove the code written in 2?
 Write the code.**